HeliosInteractive/swag-sync/README.md

                             specify zero to disable.
 DEFAULT: 10

 -b, --bucket_max=VALUE     Max number of parallel uploads PER BUCKET.
 This
-                            must be an unsigned integer (number).DEFAULT: 10
+                            must be an unsigned integer (number).
+DEFAULT: 10

 -f, --fail_limit=VALUE     Number of attempts before giving up on a failed
                             upload.
 This must be an unsigned integer (number).